Light on Patos Island

 The lighthouse was automated in 1974 and it is now a lone sentry.
 The handsome two-story keeper’s house and other outbuildings no longer exist.
 Since the photo below was taken, the lighthouse has been restored by the nonprofit organization, Keepers of Patos Light.
 The charter schooner, Zodiak, out of Bellingham, WA, is in the background.

-Designated a Washington State marine park, Patos Island feels remote because anchorage is limited to approximately a half-dozen boats and their crew.
+Designated as a Washington State marine park, Patos Island feels remote because anchorage is limited to approximately a half-dozen boats and their crew.
 A portion of the island is a Federal Wilderness Area, so public access is restricted to 110 of its 208 acres where visitors can camp, fish for halibut and salmon in the surrounding waters, and explore tide pools.

 Patos in Spanish means “ducks” and a variety of seabirds breed here, including ducks and puffins, but especially seagulls.